 While I was at the gallery one of the sales reps have approached me and asked what did I like the most.
 There was often a limited-time offer that would expire very soon.
 A free photo book or the title will change the pricing tier due to the series approaching another milestone number.

 This is one of the frequently asked questions.
 Not Kodak Brownie for sure.
 At least not for his commercial work.
 Lik is best known for his panoramic photographs captured with a Linhof 617 Technorama and using Fuji film.
 He is featured in several photographs with this monster in his arms.
 Peter is more of an athletic type but I doubt he enjoys carrying this monster around on long hikes.

 Linhof 617 is a panoramic 6 x 17cm frame size camera.
 It uses 120 and 220 roll films.
 Linhof has been making these since at least the 1970s and continues to make them today with some upgrades.
 The camera has no autofocus and no rangefinder and you will have to find a way to focus it accurately.
 120 film offers plenty of resolution, however, with only four frames per roll you are always changing rolls.

 Technorama is now available at around $7k new or around $5 to $6k used and it is clearly for enthusiasts.
-Although there may be a rare situation where this camera is preferable on technical merits to the latest full-frame DSLR panned three times for panoramic capture but I wouldn’t bet at those odds.
+Although there may be a rare situation I would prefer this camera on technical merits to the latest full-frame DSLR panned three times for panoramic capture.
+I wouldn’t bet on those odds.